Vick Low

 Biography

 Vick Low is a sound designer, cellist and electronic musician whose practice spans music, theatre and technology.
-A graduate of LASALLE College of the Arts graduate, he transforms live and recorded sounds into evocative aural landscapes that explore memory, place and psychological space.
-His award-nominated works have been featured across major Singapore stages and international festivals, including Edinburgh Fringe and AWESOME Festival.
+A graduate of LASALLE College of the Arts, he transforms live and recorded sounds into evocative aural landscapes that explore memory, place, and psychological space.
+His award-nominated works have been featured on major Singapore stages and at international festivals, including Edinburgh Fringe and AWESOME Festival.
 Blending classical and experimental sensibilities, Low continues to expand the sonic language of contemporary performance and storytelling.See their work at the Festival

 Biography

-Celine Ho is a Curatorial Assistant at National Gallery Singapore, where she supported Painting with Light 2025: Festival of International Films on Art as Festival Manager, and worked as one of the curators for Into the Modern: Impressionism from the Museum of Fine Arts, Boston (2025–2026).
-She is also a coordinator of Kolektif, the Gallery’s youth programme which seeks to provide an open-ended, experimental platform that connects art with the everyday concerns of young people.See their work at the Festival
+Celine Ho is a curatorial assistant at National Gallery Singapore, where she served as festival manager for Painting with Light 2025: Festival of International Films on Art and worked as one of the curators for Into the Modern: Impressionism from the Museum of Fine Arts, Boston (2025–2026).
+She is also a coordinator of Kolektif, the Gallery’s youth programme, which provides an open-ended, experimental platform connecting art with the everyday concerns of young people.See their work at the Festival

 This website uses cookies to ensure you get the best experience.
 View our privacy policy